-Net income was \$692.2 million, or \$.64 per share, for the second quarter of 2003 compared with \$658.5 million, or \$.61 per share, for the second quarter of 2002, representing increases in earnings and earnings per share of 5 percent.
-Net income was \$1.10 billion, or \$1.02 per share, for the first six months of 2003 compared with \$1.29 billion, or \$1.18 per share, for the first six months of 2002.
-Net income and earnings per share for the first six months of 2003 decreased 15 percent and 14 percent, respectively, primarily due to the asset impairments, restructuring, and other special charges recognized in the first quarter of 2003, discussed further below.
-Our net income was favorably affected in both periods of 2003 by increased sales of Zyprexa, Humalog®, Gemzar®, and Evista and the sales related to the launch of Strattera® in the U.S. These increased sales were partially offset by increased cost of goods sold, increased marketing and administrative expenses, and lower net other income.
+Net income was \$714.4 million, or \$.66 per share, for the third quarter of 2003 compared with \$683.9 million, or \$.63 per share, for the third quarter of 2002, representing increases in earnings and earnings per share of 5 percent, primarily due to the acquired in-process research and development charge of \$84.0 million, or \$.05 per share, recognized in the third quarter of 2002.
+Net income was \$1.81 billion, or \$1.68 per share, for the nine-month period of 2003 compared with \$1.97 billion, or \$1.82 per share, for the nine-month period of 2002.
+Net income and earnings per share for the nine-month period of 2003 decreased by 8 percent, due primarily to the asset impairments, restructuring, and other special charges recognized in the first quarter of 2003, offset, in part, by acquired in-process research and development recognized in the third quarter of 2002.
+Our net income was favorably affected in both periods of 2003 by increased sales of Zyprexa, Humalog®, Gemzar®, and Evista and the sales related to the launches of Strattera®, Cialis®, and Forteo®.
+The favorable impact of increased sales was reduced by increased cost of goods sold, increased marketing and administrative expenses, and lower net other income.
 Earnings per share benefited slightly from a lower number of shares outstanding, resulting from our share repurchase program.

-Comparisons between years for the six-month period are made difficult by the impact of the asset impairments, restructuring, and other special charges that were reflected in our operating results in the first quarter of 2003.
-These charges are summarized as follows (see Asset Impairments, Restructuring, and Other Special Charges in the Notes to Consolidated Condensed Financial Statements for additional information):
+Comparisons between years for the quarter and the nine-month period are made difficult by the impact of the asset impairments, restructuring, and other special charges that were reflected in our operating results in the first quarter of 2003 and the acquired in-process research and development charge recognized in the third quarter of 2002.
+These charges are summarized as follows (see Asset Impairments, Restructuring, and Other Special Charges and Acquired In-Process Research and Development in the Notes to Consolidated Condensed Financial Statements for additional information):

-- We recognized severance-related and other charges in order to streamline our infrastructure of \$52.5 million, which decreased earnings per share by \$.03. - We recognized asset impairments, primarily relating to manufacturing assets in the U.S., totaling \$114.6 million, which decreased earnings per share by approximately \$.07. - We recognized asset impairments and other charges of \$186.8 million related primarily to our common stock ownership and loan agreements with Isis, which decreased earnings per share by \$.13.
+- We recognized severance-related and other charges in the first quarter of 2003 in order to streamline our infrastructure of \$52.5 million, which decreased earnings per share by \$.03 in the first quarter of 2003. - We recognized asset impairments in the first quarter of 2003, primarily relating to manufacturing assets in the U.S., totaling \$114.6 million, which decreased earnings per share by approximately \$.07 in the first quarter of 2003. - We recognized asset impairments and other charges of \$186.8 million in the first quarter of 2003 related primarily to our common stock ownership and loan agreements with Isis, which decreased earnings per share by \$.13 in the first quarter of 2003.